eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 return results;
 ```

-Lastly, to handle `isColor`, check whether one set of properies is defined or the other (like color vs. any of the r,g,b properties).
+Lastly, to handle `isColor`, check whether one set of properties is defined or the other (like color vs. any of the r,g,b properties).

 ```ts
 if (stmt.color) {